 - Here’s our list of the best tax software (opens in new tab) right now

-- We’ve built a list of the best accounting software on the market
+- We’ve built a list of the best accounting software for small business (opens in new tab)

 - Check out our list of the best bookkeeping software (opens in new tab) available

 Additional new features include the ability to automatically convert accepted estimates to invoices, and the option to build schedules based on milestones.

 Square Invoices will get a “trial” button next to these features, to communicate the changes with the users with more clarity.

 The free version will still allow unlimited invoicing, estimates, and contracts.
 Users will also keep the invoice tracking, reminders, and reporting tools.

 There's still no information on how much the subscription to the new service will cost, with Square set to reveal more detail soon.